 - Organic or grass fed and grass finished pastured meat – By law, antibiotics and hormones are not used on poultry.
 However, buying pastured animals will guarantee that they weren't raised in cramped cages with possibly diseased animals.
 For that matter, any meats raised without the use of antibiotics and hormones is better for animals, the planet, and people.

 - Filtered Water – Remove common contaminants and parasites by using a water filtration system for the entire house or under the sink faucet for drinking.
-You should remove chlorine from the shower (Affiliate) and bath (affiliate) too with filters.
+You should remove chlorine from the shower and bath too with filters.

 - Avoid Canned – Most canned foods are lined with endocrine disruptor bisphenol A (BPA).
 If you must buy canned foods, buy from companies that use BPA-free liners or offer tomato products in glass jars as an alternative to cans.

 - Pop Corn the Old-Fashioned Way – Microwave popcorn bags are lined with toxic perfluorooctanoic acid (PFOA).
-Use a good old fashioned popcorn popper (Affiliate) and use non-GMO organic popcorn kernels.
+Use a good old fashioned popcorn popper and use non-GMO organic popcorn kernels.

 Cooking & Food Storage

-- Avoid Plastic and Buy Glass – Even if the label says “BPA-free”, avoid plastic containers and water bottles.
-Buy glass containers or stainless steel (at least 80/20 Stainless Steel to avoid metal leeching.)
+- Avoid Plastic and Buy Glass - Even if the label says "BPA-free", avoid plastic containers and water bottles.
+Buy glass containers or stainless steel (at least 80/20 Stainless Steel to avoid metal leaching.)
 Read about dangers of all types of plastic on Mother Jones, including BPA-Free plastics.

 - Toss Your Teflon – Most non-stick cookware is made using PFOAs – a toxic chemical linked to cancer and other health issues.
 There are many 'green' alternatives but there are not enough studies to show that they are safe.
 When in doubt, choose stainless steel (again 80/20), cast iron or enameled pots and pans.